wolny/complement-naive-bayes/README.md

 ```
 java -jar complement-naive-bayes-{version}.jar -c label --testDir testDir
 ```

+Important note: because all products need to be loaded in memory for training, make sure to run the app with proper heap size (`-Xmx<memory>`)
 #### JSON product files
 *trainDir*/*testDir* must contain product files in JSON format.
 Each file must contain list of products with the following JSON schema: